groboclown/petronia/docs/extensions/api/core.layout.binding.md

 #### `set-visible`

-    Request to change the window's visibility.
-The layout may minimize or move off screen or in some other way hide the window from sight.
-Making a window visible will actions it to the window's previous visibility setting.
-Following the successful request, the focus should be the same as before setting the visibility.
 So, a separate request focus event may be necessary.

 ```yaml
 # Top-level item is some name the user prefers.
 Here, we call it "Configuration".